mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

 Who doesn’t love using variables!

-The use of variables in CSS has been a hot topic lately, and eventually all browsers support will them.
-Firefox and chrome already have [support ](http://caniuse.com/#search=variables), but we are still waiting on Edge and mobile browser support.
+The use of variables in CSS has been a hot topic lately, and eventually all browsers will support them.
+Firefox and Chrome already have [support ](http://caniuse.com/#search=variables), but we are still waiting on Edge and mobile browser support.
 Until all browsers support variables, we will need a plugin.

 I think most developers would agree with me when I say that I would rather remember a color for its name, as opposed to its hex code.
 Further, we make sure to organize our variables with naming conventions so they are easy to both read and use.